Consulting & Fractional Technology Leadership

 Infrastructure that took an open-source framework to production at F45.

-Eighty-four merged PRs (roughly 51,000 lines added) to Moose, an open-source analytical backend framework on ClickHouse and Redis.
-Focused on taking Moose from a single-instance framework into something that runs reliably across many servers — the coordination layer that lets multiple instances cooperate safely without stepping on each other.
+Over a two-year engagement, I shipped eighty-four merged PRs to Moose, an open-source analytical backend framework on ClickHouse and Redis.
+Built the coordination layer that lets multiple instances cooperate safely without stepping on each other — connection pooling, distributed locks, and leadership election for multi-instance deployments.

-Spearheaded the initial effort to deploy the platform on Kubernetes in Google Cloud, taking Moose from something that runs on a single box to a production-grade deployment spanning a cluster.
-Also shipped security enhancement features and ran a reliability pass that hardened the framework for real-world use.
+Spearheaded the initial effort to deploy Moose on Kubernetes in Google Cloud, taking it from single-box to a production-grade cluster deployment.
+Ran the security and reliability passes that hardened the framework for real-world use.

 Also brought F45 Training in as Fiveonefour's first client — a relationship carried over from my time as F45's SVP of Technology — then joined the delivery team with key code-level contributions to the Lionheart 2.0 launch.
 The project rebuilt F45's analytics platform on Moose to serve 50K+ daily users and process over a billion biometric data points per week.